 When to Apply for a Credit Card

-You want to build credit
+When you want to build credit

-You’re planning a big purchase
+When you’re planning a big purchase

-To transfer high-interest debt
+When you want to transfer high-interest debt

-You're pre-selected or pre-qualified for a credit card
+When you’re pre-qualified for a card

 Disclosure: This article is for educational purposes.
 It is not intended to provide legal, investment, or financial advice and is not a substitute for professional advice.
 It does not indicate the availability of any Citi product or service.
 For advice about your specific circumstances, you should consult a qualified professional.